maplibre/maplibre-gl-directions/CONTRIBUTING.md

 That happens when the package is not self-symlinked.
 Perhaps you did `npm i` or installed some new dependencies (NPM removes all the symlinked deps after updating the `node_modules).

 **Solution**: run `npm run env:prep` once again.

+### `npm run build` fails without a meaningful reason

+This may happen if you have already had the project on your machine and recently pulled the upstream changes.
+Due to some package version updates the build may start to fail without any reasonable explanation of why is it so.

+**Solution**: run `npm ci` instead of `npm i` and try again.
+Another solution might be to completely delete the `node_modules` folder and reinstall the dependencies from scratch.